Changissnz/nu_merchant_principal/README.md

-on the same query, to the one that was previously deceived but now "enlightened" by the "truth", and there are gains to a lengthy right from the zero that resulted from the cooperation that results from actions taken due to the pertaining "truth" of the statement, these gains being distributed in a satisfactory way to the ex-deceiver and the previously deceived.
+on the same query, to the one that was previously deceived but now "enlightened" by the "truth", and there are gains to a lengthy right from the zero that resulted from the informed actions taken due to the revealed "truth" of the query, these gains being distributed in a satisfactory way to the ex-deceiver and the previously deceived.
 The timing of revealing the truth for a successful coordination between those involved in ephemeral deception is the aim.
 Ephemeral deception is a frequent information security practice, used in situations to avoid the compromise of valuable